Work in Progress — Version 3.0 · These rules are actively evolving. Last updated April 2026. Some values are soft-locked and subject to playtesting.

 05

-Energy & Surge
+Energy & Unstable Archaic Energy

-Energy exists in two states: Charged (available to spend) and Discharged (spent, recharges in Ready Phase).
+Energy cards are your primary resource.
+They exist in two states: Charged (available to spend) and Discharged (spent, recharges each Ready Phase).
 To cast a card, Discharge Charged Energy equal to its Tier.
+You may normally play 1 Energy card from hand each turn.

-Surge
+Surge vs Discharge

 06